ypan98/FaceReconstruction/README.md

 # FaceReconstruction

+This is work from the couse 3D Scanning and Motion Capture @TUM [IN2354].
+The goal of the project is to do facial expression transfer from one actor to another.
+For this end, a 3D parametric face model is fit (optimized) w.r.t. the input RGB-D sequences in a non-linear least squares way.
+<br/> To see the results, check the images in papers/final_report.

 ## Install Dependencies
 In order to install dependencies for this project please follow the following steps.
 ### For Ubuntu Users